openmelody/mt-plugin-atompub/README.markdown

 Use [HTTP Basic authentication][] with the username and **Web Services password** for an author account in your MT/Melody site.
 You'll find the field for setting your account's Web Services password in the "Edit Profile" screen of the MT/Melody application.

-HTTP Basic authentication should only be used when .
-To switch to WSSE authentication, set the `AtomAppAuthentication` configuration directive:
+HTTP Basic authentication should only be used when the application is secured with HTTPS.
+To use WSSE authentication instead, set the `AtomAppAuthentication` configuration directive:

     AtomAppAuthentication AtomPub::Authen::WSSE